paranoya/population-synthesis-toolkit/paper/paper.md

 # Summary

-Stellar population synthesis (SPS) is a crucial methodology in astrophysics, enabling the interpretation of the integrated light of galaxies and stellar clusters.
-By combining the light emitted by single stellar populations (SSPs) with models of star formation history (SFH) and chemical enrichment, SPS facilitates the estimation of essential galaxy properties such as stellar metallicity, age, and mass.
-However, the vast variety of SSP models and the diversity of approaches for modeling galaxy SFHs can introduce significant complexity.
+Stellar population synthesis is a crucial methodology in astrophysics, enabling the interpretation of the integrated light of galaxies and stellar clusters.
+By combining empirical and/or theoretical libraries of the spectral energy distribution emitted by simple stellar populations (SSPs) with models of the star formation history (SFH) and chemical evolution, population synthesis facilitates the estimation of essential galaxy properties, such as total stellar mass, star formation rate, mass-weighted age and metallicity, etc.

-To address these challenges, PST is a Python library that offers a comprehensive and flexible framework for stellar population synthesis.
-PST supports the synthesis of spectra using multiple SSP models, incorporates additional effects such as dust extinction, and computes observable quantities, including photometric fluxes and equivalent widths, with ease and efficiency.
+PST is a Python library that offers a comprehensive and flexible framework for stellar population synthesis.
+It supports the synthesis of composite spectra using multiple SSP libraries, incorporates additional effects such as cosmic redshift and dust extinction, and computes observable quantities, including broadband photometric fluxes and equivalent widths, with ease and efficiency.

 # Statement of need

-PST provides a highly flexible framework for synthesizing stellar populations and deriving key observational quantities.
-Its design is built around two core components:

-- SSP Module: This module allows for the uniform use and manipulation of arbitrary SSP models, enabling seamless ingestion of SSP data from various sources in the literature.
-- ChemicalEvolutionModel Classes: These classes represent the chemical evolution and SFH models used to produce composite spectra and additional derived quantities.
-They simplify the creation and implementation of custom prescriptions for chemical enrichment and SFH modeling.

-In addition, PST features a dedicated module for computing observables, offering a user-friendly interface to predict additional quantities from spectra, such as photometric fluxes and equivalent widths.
-PST includes automatic integration with the photometric filters provided by the [Spanish Virtual Observatory Filter Profile Servive](http://svo2.cab.inta-csic.es/theory/fps/) for synthetic photometry calculations.
+Compared to alternative approaches in the literature, the user-friendly modular framework of PST is conceived to address the following challenges:
+- To handle a broad variety of SSP libraries, publicly available in heterogeneous native formats.
+- To model arbitrarily complex galaxy star formation and chemical evolution histories.
+- To model both photomteric and spectroscopic data.

 # Features and functionality

+PST design is built around three core components:

+First, the `SSP` module allows for the uniform use and manipulation of different SSP libraries, enabling seamless ingestion of models and data from various sources in the literature.
-PST includes interfaces to a range of SSP models, including:
+The current version includes interfaces to a range of SSP models, including:
 - PopStar [@molla+09]
 - Bruzual and Charlote 03 [@bc+03]
 - E-MILES [@vazdekis+16]
 - XSL [@verro+21b] SSP models.

-For any SSP model integrated into PST, the library provides tools for straightforward interpolation across stellar ages, metallicities, and wavelengths.
-Users can easily compare key quantities of SSP models such as the stellar-mass-to-light ratio.
+For any SSP model integrated into PST, the library provides tools for interpolating across stellar ages, metallicities, and wavelengths.
+Users can easily compute key quantities of SSP models, such as the stellar-mass-to-light ratio in a given band, colours, line indices, etc.

-PST also includes several widely-used analytic prescriptions for modeling SFHs, such as exponentially declining or log-normal models.
-Additionally, it supports complex SFH representations, such as table-based SFHs, and particle-like data models, making it particularly suitable for interpreting data from cosmological hydrodynamical simulations.
+Second, the `ChemicalEvolutionModel` classes represent the star formation and chemical enrichment histories required to produce spectral energy distributions and additional derived quantities.
+They implement several widely-used analytic prescriptions for modeling SFHs, such as exponentially declining or log-normal models, as well as complex SFH representations, such as table-based SFHs and particle-like data models, particularly suitable for post-processing the results from cosmological hydrodynamical simulations.

+Third, PST features a dedicated `observables` module to predict additional quantities from spectra, such as broadband photometric fluxes and equivalent widths.
+PST includes automatic integration with the photometric filters provided by the [Spanish Virtual Observatory Filter Profile Servive](http://svo2.cab.inta-csic.es/theory/fps/) for synthetic photometry calculations, as well as popular line indices such as the Lick system.

 # Tutorials